The story of Yoshi the sea turtle

 For the time being Yoshi was safe, well cared for, and a firm favourite to many aquarium visitors.
 She knew just when and how to perform and generally stole the show during many events hosted at the aquarium.
 She shared her space with beautiful animals such as yellowtail kingfish, ragged-tooth sharks, black musselcrackers and, of course, divers.

-Yoshi did not remain small and before long was the true queen of the aquarium.
+Yoshi the sea turtle did not remain small and before long was the true queen of the aquarium.
 She was eye-catching, imposing, impressive and rather spectacular at 183 kilograms.
 She had her favourite sleeping corners, her favourite snacks (she proved to be quite the foodie) and her favourite tickle spots.

 Sea turtle hatchlings wrestle their way out of the eggs and have to immediately fend for themselves.
 They need to navigate to the warm ocean waves as quickly as possible, avoiding and escaping predators such as birds and crabs.
 They tend to lose 10% of their body weight just trying to get from nest to ocean.
 Without any parental care they then enter the ‘lost years’, following the currents until they are strong enough and big enough to return to foraging grounds closer to where they were born.
 Only 1 out of 1000 sea turtles survives to maturity; the odds are really stacked against them.
 Turtles under rehabilitative care do not imprint on their medical team or care givers.
 Some love the personal care more than others, and Yoshi truly enjoyed a good old chin tickle and back scratch.